ziangzhang10/fatal-traffic-accident-study/README.md

 4) # accidents vs. age range
 (need car registration by age group data)

+5) # accidents vs. time of the day
+(no further data needed at this point on pain of being less rigorous)

 # ----------------------------------------------------------

 Found some possibly useful links: